Godgory

-Godgory was a Swedish melodic death metal/death doom metal band that was formed in 1992 by drummer Erik Andersson and vocalist Matte Andersson (unrelated).
+Godgory was a Swedish melodic death metal/death doom metal band that drummer Erik Andersson and vocalist Matte Andersson formed in 1992.

 Formation and Invasion Records era

-Forming in 1992, Godgory started their career covering bands such as Napalm Death, Entombed, Cemetary, Unleashed, and Grave.
-It was not until April 1994 that they entered Unisound Studio and recorded their debut demo entitled Demo-94, consisting of original material.
+Forming in 1992, Godgory started covering bands such as Napalm Death, Entombed, Cemetary, Unleashed, and Grave.
+In April 1994, they entered Unisound Studio and recorded their debut demo, Demo-94, consisting of original material.

-The band sent out the demo to labels and zines around the world and received a positive response.
-One label wanted to sign Godgory for a full-length CD, so the band returned to Unisound in November 1994 and, in one weekend, recorded their debut album Sea of Dreams.
-After recording was complete, the deal with the label fell through; the band was left with a recorded album and no label to release it.
+The band sent the demo to labels and zines around the world and received a positive response.
+One label wanted to sign Godgory for a full-length CD, so the band returned to Unisound in November 1994 and recorded their debut album, Sea of Dreams, in one weekend.
+After recording was complete, the deal with the label fell through.
+The band had a recorded album and no label to release it.

 The band sent the completed tape to labels in search of a new record deal.
-Eventually, the German label Invasion Records was found to release Sea of Dreams; they were impressed enough by the recording to sign the band to release a second CD as well.
-Sea of Dreams finally saw release in January 1996, over a year after the recording session.
+German label Invasion Records released Sea of Dreams.
+They signed the band to release a second CD.
+Sea of Dreams came out in January 1996, over a year after its recording.

-The debut album received very good reviews in magazines around the world and sold around 5,000 copies.
-Emboldened by this success, Godgory returned to Unisound in October 1996 to record the follow-up album Shadow's Dance.
-The band had added Thomas Heder on keyboards, and, in contrast to the "live" recording style used on Sea of Dreams, spent three weeks recording each instrument separately.
+The debut album received good reviews in magazines around the world and sold around 5,000 copies.
+Godgory returned to Unisound in October 1996 to record the follow-up album Shadow's Dance.
+The band added keyboardist Thomas Heder.
+In contrast to the "live" recording style of Sea of Dreams, they spent three weeks recording each instrument separately.

-Upon release, Shadow's Dance received very good reviews and ended up on the 7th place on the Rockhards Dynamite list.
-In the end, Shadow's Dance sold around 10,000 copies.
+Upon release, Shadow's Dance received good reviews and reached the 7th place on the Rockhards Dynamite list.
+Shadow's Dance sold around 10,000 copies.